QCatMC/quantumCircuitSandbox/README.md

 # Quantum Circuit Sandbox (qcs)

-Quantum Circuit Sandbox (qcs) is a free, open-source [GNU Octave](https://www.gnu.org/software/octave/)<sup>1</sup> package that enables the construction, simulation, and synthesis of basic quantum circuits in an embedded, domain specific language fashion with Octave as the host langauge.
+Quantum Circuit Sandbox (qcs) is a free, open-source [GNU Octave](https://www.gnu.org/software/octave/)<sup>1</sup> package that enables the construction, simulation, and synthesis of basic quantum circuits in an embedded, domain specific language fashion with Octave as the host language.

 ## Installation